mtrebi/memory-allocators/README.md

 * **Slow**: Sometimes, when allocating memory, malloc needs to change from user to kernel mode to get more memory from the system.
 When this happens, malloc turns out to be super slow!

 # Custom allocators
 Because every program has specific needs, it makes no sense to use a general purpose allocator.
 We can choose the right allocator that works best for us.
-This way we can have increase our **performance**.
+This way we can increase our **performance**.

 In general, custom allocators share some features:
 * **Low number of mallocs**: Any custom allocator tries to keep the number of mallocs low.
 To do that, they malloc _big chunks of memory_ and then, they manage this chunk internally to provide smaller allocations.